 Effects that require hands or decks to be revealed in order to ensure that they have resolved correctly must always be carried out, even if knowledge of the games rules or forbidden/limited list already provide you with enough information to verify that they have resolved correctly.

-However, it's worth noting that tournament policy at the time stated that the purpose of checking decks was not to memorize the entire contents of the opponent's deck and was to be conducted in a quick fashion to not interrupt the flow of the game.
-When playing Goat Format online, players are able to screenshot each other's decks in order to gain perfect information without anyone knowing, violating the spirit of the rule regarding deck verification.
-Because of this, when playing online, it has become standard conduct to not verify each other's decks for cards such as Nobleman of Crossout and Nobleman of Extermination.
-Instead, to ensure that these cards have resolved correctly, players can send each other replays after the match.
+However, it's worth noting that tournament policy at the time stated that the purpose of checking private information locations was not to memorize the entire contents of the opponent's deck or hand and was to be conducted in a quick fashion so as not to interrupt the flow of the game.
+When playing Goat Format online, players are able to screenshot each other's decks or hands in order to gain perfect information without anyone knowing, violating the spirit of the rule regarding hand or deck verification.
+Because of this, when playing online, it has become standard conduct to not verify each other's decks or hands for cards such as Nobleman of Crossout and Mind Crush.
+Instead, to ensure that these cards have resolved correctly, players can simply use the replays at the end of the match.

 Goat Format Rule #8: Failure to Find